markasfour/Pirate-Life/README.md

 Then enter the `src` folder.
 There you will find the `EtoPtranslator.sh` executable.
-Run the program by running the following in a terminal:
+Execute the program by running the following in a terminal:

     ./EtoPtranslator.sh

 ##Features

-The current working version of English-to-Pirate translator allows a user to enter a sentence in English and receive in return a Pirate translated version of their sentence.
+The current working version of English-to-Pirate translator allows a user to enter a sentence in English and, in return, receive a Pirate translated version of their sentence.

 ##Bugs and Limitations